vishnunairjanardhan/democms/src/content/posts/how-to-implement-an-effective-customer-loyalty-program-into-your-shopify-store.md

 <ol>
 <li><b>Determine your objectives:</b></li>

 The most important aspect of creating a successful loyalty program on your Shopify store is to determine why you are doing so.
 Are you looking to reduce your churn rate?
-Do you want <a href="https://www.99minds.io/blog/ecommerce-referral-marketing-strategies">referrals from your existing customers?</a> Are you trying to reach out to a newer audience?
+Do you want referrals from your existing customers?
+Are you trying to reach out to a newer audience?
 Do you want to make your customers feel appreciated?
 The answer could be anything.
 You must have clarity on what it is that you want, as it will help you choose the right steps to achieve them.

 <a href="https://giftcard.99minds.io/access/login" target="_blanck"> <img class="w-full" src="/assets/blog/CTA-IMAGE-03.jpg" alt="create your own personalized loyalty program"></a>